- Chart

 Strengths

-- Disciplined underwriting philosophy.
+- Disciplined underwriting and conservative financial management.

 - Experienced and stable management team.